-- Asian credit market continued its stellar performance in April albeit at a slower pace, largely driven by a strong rally in oil and commodities prices, decent data out of China and dovish central banks policies. - US Fed lowered their rate hikes projections from four to two for 2016. - We continue to keep a close eye on various reforms being rolled out especially those targeting an improvement in productivity as this is crucial in eventually driving growth in the longer term. - Asian credits are looking fair at this juncture factoring the numerous headline risks we could be facing in the months ahead.
+- Despite a more hawkish US Fed, softer China data and a looming Brexit vote, Asian credit market managed to eke out a 5th consecutive month of positive return. - The People's Bank of China left monetary policy unchanged with no rate cuts or easing in the reserve requirement ratio. - The Federal Open Market Committee (FOMC) chair Janet Yellen herself took a less dovish tone when speaking at the end of the month, noting that a rate hike in "coming months" would be appropriate if the economy continues to strengthen. - We continue to keep a close eye on various reforms being rolled out especially those targeting an improvement in productivity as this is crucial in eventually driving growth in the longer term. - Asian credits are looking fair at this juncture factoring the numerous headline risks we could be facing in the months ahead